MF366-Coding/The-Ultimate-Minigame-Collection/README.md

 # The Ultimate Minigame Collection
-This is a game where you can simply have fun...
+This is a console game where you can simply have fun...

 **We are asking for brand new jokes for the Jokes mode!
 Only appropriate jokes please.**

+Note: you must run the main.py file - not the others!!!

 ## Fight your BFF and go toxic on him/her 😉😅
 Show what you're made of by scoring more than 100... or maybe not!